Originate Guides - Storywriting Best Practices

-There should be some room for PMs to “use their judgement” in terms of sizing a story properly.
-Sometimes its easier for all parties just to lump a couple of really really small things into one story, or break out a big story into two even if each one independently doesn’t really deliver value.
+There should be some room for PMs to "use their judgement" in terms of sizing a story properly.
+Sometimes it's easier for all parties to lump a couple of small things into one story, or break a big story into two smaller ones, even if each one independently doesn't really deliver value.
 It should be the exception, not the rule though.

 Storywriting Criteria & Best Practices